tlaine1441/js-data-types/readme.md

 #### Working with data in JavaScript

-From the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Introduction): "JavaScript contains a standard library of objects, such as Array, Date, and Math, and a core set of language elements such as operators, control structures, and statements...Client-side JavaScript extends the core language by supplying objects to control a browser and its Document Object Model (DOM).
+From the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Introduction): "JavaScript contains a standard library of objects, such as Array, Date, and Math, and a core set of language elements such as operators, control structures, and statements....
+Client-side JavaScript extends the core language by supplying objects to control a browser and its Document Object Model (DOM).
 For example, client-side extensions allow an application to place elements on an HTML form and respond to user events such as mouse clicks, form input, and page navigation."

 #### What are we working with?
 Demo (20 min)